ProceduresGovernment

 #permalink to section

-In the period January to June 2024, FDI from Retail Trade of Groceries, Food, Beverages, Ice and Tobacco was Confidential, distributed in equity Capital (Confidential), inter-company debts (US$0), and reinvestment of earnings (US$0).
+In the period January to September 2024, FDI from Retail Trade of Groceries, Food, Beverages, Ice and Tobacco was US$16.6M, distributed in equity Capital (Confidential), reinvestment of earnings (Confidential), and inter-company debts (US$0).

 Foreign Direct Investment (FDI) by State